MinCore-Dev/MinDiscord/DEVELOPER_GUIDE.md

 - Ask the server owner which routes exist (e.g., `eventAnnouncements`, `eventStarts`, `eventWinners`, `rareDrops`).
 - Routes may point at fixed URLs or `env:VARNAME` placeholders.
 If the environment variable is missing you will receive `BAD_ROUTE` (nothing is sent).
+- Routes must also be whitelisted by `announce.allowedRoutes`; if a route is not enabled there you will receive `ROUTE_DISABLED` without contacting Discord.
-- Unknown routes fall back to `default` (when configured) and produce `BAD_ROUTE_FALLBACK`.
+- Unknown but allowed routes fall back to `default` (when configured) and produce `BAD_ROUTE_FALLBACK`.
 The payload is delivered via the default route so you can log and notify ops.
 - MinDiscord maintains a per-route token bucket.
 Bursts over the configured capacity are queued until tokens refill; if the queue is full your send completes with `QUEUE_FULL`.